rna-seq/pipeline/Readme.txt

 overlap: ln -s /users/rg/sdjebali/bin/overlap bin flux.sh: ln -s /users/rg/dgonzalez/bin/flux.sh bin

-This is an example of a flux.sh file:
+This is an example of a flux.sh file.
+This file is created by the installer script when the Flux Capacitor is installed:

 -------------------------------------------------------------------------------
 export LD_LIBRARY_PATH=/users/rg/dgonzalez/local/FluxCapacitor/lib/native/lpsolve55/unix/x86/64